 Trusted by over half a million users, Week Plan has everything you and your team need to plan and achieve your company’s objectives and goals effectively.

-Wrike offers four different paid plans along with a free plan that is limited to 5 users with restricted features.
+It offers four different paid Wrike plans along with a Wrike free plan that is limited to 5 users with restricted features.

 Professional - $9.80 per user per month up till 15 users.

 Business - $24.80 per user per month up till 200 users.